 For this developer, any programming language that is capable of sending API requests to the software daemon is compatible.

 A highly advanced developer may be interested to take advantage of the full potential of Komodo technology.

 This developer can utilize Komodo's Antara Framework to add arbitrary code to the consensus mechanism of their autonomous Smart Chain.

 Although the Antara Framework can be compatible with essentially all mainstream programming languages, at this time we encourage developers to stay close to the C/C++ languages.

-In nearly all circumstances, a Smart Chain is only secure once it receives the Komodo dPoW Security Service.
+If your Smart Chain is pure PoW based and doesn't include greater than 50% PoS based block generation, it is only truly secure once it receives the Komodo dPoW Security Service.

-Currently, there are no additional costs for AtomicDEX beyond the fees listed for each trade.
+Currently, there are no additional costs for Komodo DeFi Framework beyond the fees listed for each trade.

 The main KMD blockchain runs on the same underlying framework as all Smart Chains in the ecosystem, but not all features are active on the KMD blockchain.

 The KMD chain's active features include Bitcoin-hash rate supported security and the ability to execute Antara Modules.
 Other features, such as zero-knowledge privacy, are disabled.